 Core problems involve difficulties in planning and carrying out complex, sequenced actions.
 In motor co-ordination, this shows in clumsiness, difficulties with catching a ball or balancing, tying shoelaces or doing up buttons.
-In addition, dyspraxic children usually have poor handwriting and problems with written expression, and other features of dyslexia are often present, such as poor spelling and difficulties with reading itself.
-Difficulties with organisation, attention and concentration, as in ADHD, are very common.
-Dyspraxia is also associated with poor working memory for symbolic material, both visual and auditory, and often with difficulties involving mood and behaviour, such as impulsivity or temper tantrums.
-These children can be hypersensitive to touch, smells and sounds, and they may prefer repetitive or familiar activities, because they can find novel situations very stressful.
+However, dyspraxic children often have extremely poor handwriting, if not the other features of dyslexia, and difficulties with organisation, attention and concentration, as in ADHD, are very common.
+Dyspraxia is also associated with poor memory for symbolic material, both visual and auditory, and often with impulsivity and temper tantrums.
+These children can be hypersensitive to touch, smells and sounds, and they often prefer repetitive, familiar activities because they can find novel situations very stressful.